GooSledgeChad/evidence/README.md

 | Fascist / Neo-Nazi | 26 |
 | **Total** | **1,068** |

+*A single message can be flagged under multiple categories (e.g., a message containing both a racial slur and a threat counts toward both), so the total exceeds the 604 unique flagged messages.*

 **53 users** were flagged across 25 channels, with the bulk coming from just 6 heavy repeat offenders who have been active for months with zero consequences.

 ## SwiftCheetah Promotes Real Money Trading